junginl/CMU-11791-HW3/README.md

-CMU-11791-HW2
+CMU-11791-HW3
 =============

-Logical Architecture and UIMA Analysis Engines Desgin and Implementation
+Execution Architecture with CPE and Deployment Architecture with UIMA-AS